 If you would like another version to your size specifications as a commission, please contact me through this on this website.

-At the beginning of 2019 I was going through a really sad time, I was being to lose hope in the world and hence becoming easily annoyed and angry.
+At the beginning of 2019 I was going through a really sad time, I was beginning to lose hope in the world and hence becoming easily annoyed and angry.

 I decided I didn’t want to be this way, so I did what I always do and that is to start drawing what I wanted life to look like.
 The reoccurring theme seemed to be love and optimism.
 So I kept drawing hearts, I think I must of drawn hundreds, all over magazines and newspapers they kept developing and growing and I began to really start loving them and the process.
 I loved the effect of the background newsprint, but sometimes the words were wrong.